nnienaber2/conduct/terminology.md

 ### Electronic Health Records (EHR)
 Electronic health records are an electronic record of patient health information generated within a clinical institution or environments, such as a hospital or doctor’s office.
 This may include medical history, laboratory results, immunizations, demographics, etc. I.e. provider offices.

+## Email
+The electronic transmission of information through a mail protocol such as SMTP, POP, or IMAP.

+### Encryption
+The process of converting data to an unrecognizable or "encrypted" form.

 ### Epidemiology
 The use of statistics and data for insights into how a disease spread.